 Why Video Calling Matters in Elder Care?

 Staying socially connected becomes more complex as we age, especially for individuals who live alone or rely on caregivers.
-These people may need video calling as a powerful tool for their emotional well-being and quality care.
+These individuals may find video calling to be a powerful tool for enhancing their emotional well-being and quality care.

 Emotional and Cognitive Benefits.